 About Long-Term Home Health Care

-Medicare will not pay for long-term home health care, but Medicaid may be able to help.
+Medicare will not pay for long-term home health care, but Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... may be able to help.
 Medicaid is for those who have a low income.
 Maximum income depends on the state where the person lives and changes every year, so checking with the local social services office is the best way to know about eligibility.

 Medicaid may also pay for home health care services if an individual already receives benefits under Supplemental Security Income (SSI).
 These people meet one of these: